Acute gastroenteritis is a diarrheal disease of rapid onset.

 Viruses are one of the common causes of gastroenteritis.

-Rotavirus, enteric adenovirus serotypes 40 & 41, astrovirus and calicivirus (eg "Norwalk-like" virus) are the established viral agents causing gastroenteritis.
+Rotavirus, enteric adenovirus serotypes 40 and 41, astrovirus and calicivirus (eg "Norwalk-like" virus) are the established viral agents causing gastroenteritis.

 Rotavirus is the most common pathogen causing diarrhea in patients 3-24 months old.